 2.2.6.
 Clause 1.6 Significant Occurrences and Fault Reporting

-All Project Teams shall record and report significant Product, System or Service faults, accidents, incidents and near misses to the DE&S Safety Committee through the Quality, Safety and Environmental Protection Team.
+All Project Teams shall record and report significant Product, System or Service faults, accidents, incidents and near misses to the DE&S Safety, Health & Environment Committee through the Quality, Safety and Environmental Protection Team.

 2.2.7.
 Clause 1.7 Learning From Experience